-Leiden Observatory is pleased to announce the availability of Oort and NOVA Scholarships for excellent, foreign (i.e. non-Dutch) MSc students.
+Leiden Observatory is pleased to announce the availability of Oort and NOVA Scholarships for excellent, foreign (i.e. non-Dutch) MSc students, starting in September.
 The scholarships are meant for students who have a BSc degree (or its equivalent) in astronomy or physics, and wish to obtain their MSc degree in Astronomy (Research specialisation) at Leiden University.
 Successful candidates must be of outstanding academic merit and in need of financial support.

 The scholarships are for one year, with renewal for a second year conditional on successful completion of the first year.
 For a full scholarship the tuition fee will be reduced to the amount of the home fee and you will receive an allowance of up to €11,000 per year for living costs.
 Partial scholarships may also be awarded.